matthewb66/bd_scan_yocto/README.md

        INHERIT += "cve-check"

-   The Yocto build command (e.g. `bitbake core-image-sato`)  will run the CVE check action to generate the required CVE log files without a full rebuild.
+   Then rebuild the project (using for example `bitbake core-image-sato`)  to run the CVE check action and generate the required CVE log files without a full rebuild.

 ### INSTALLATION